arora123/Data-Structure-and-Algorithms-in-Python-/README.md

 # Data-Structure-and-Algorithms-in-Python-
 This Repository contains codes for Data Structure and Algorithms implementation in Python with some interesting use cases and exercises.

+linked list part1.py

+Creating a singly linked list of muliple data points such as employee name, age, etc.

+linked list part2.py

+Creating a singly linked list of data points having methods for insert_at_begining and

+linked list part3.py

+Creating a singly linked list of data points with method for insert_at_begining, insert_at_end and insert_list

 tree data structure part_1.py

 1. Create a general Tree for a website with methods for